nick-parker/Bread/README.md

 4. In command line or shell, navigate to your chosen directory and execute Bread.jar [path to part.stl] [path to surface.stl] [path to config.txt] [path to write to]

+Some important notes on making it play nice:
+Your layer shape needs to cover everywhere the head is going to go in X and Y, sort of like a height function over the plane.
+I think there's a little hack which makes it OK for travels to go outside the layer shape, but you should really avoid that.
+This includes the initial travel from (0,0), so if possible get the origin inside your layer shape too.

+I haven't really characterized the effects of NozzleOffset.
+It essentially tries to make up for the fact that parts of the code treat the disk-like nozzle as if it's a point.
+You can enable or disable it by simply setting TipRadius to 0, or your nozzle radius respectively.
+Enabling it will cause a lot of stress on your Z axis, but may improve surface finish.

+You may notice that with steep layer shapes the surface finish gets awful very quickly.
+This is caused by the leading edge of your nozzle colliding with the previous layer.
+In general, don't angle your surface up above the XY plane by more than arctan(layer height / nozzle diameter).
+If you aren't using a NozzleOffset (TipRadius set to 0), this angle limit is lower.

 Why 3D Layers?
 ==========
 In short, why not?
 We have these machines that can move in 3 dimensions, we should probably make them move in 3 dimensions.
 In terms of actual tangible benefits, adjusting your layer shape can: